techworkersco/twc-site-nl/content/posts/2026-06/index.en.md

 - 23 June, 7:00 pm: [Book Club: The Art of War by Sun Tzu](https://events.techwerkers.nl/event/book-club-or-boekenclub-the-art-of-war), online
 - 26 June, 3:00-3:30 pm - Friday Fika, online

 Do you know of an event that fellow tech workers might be interested in?
-[Add it to calendar!](https://events.techwerkers.nl/)
+[Add it to the calendar!](https://events.techwerkers.nl/)

 ![Organize bourgeoisie safaris with busses through high class neighbourhoods to cultivate class hatred](alt-for-alla.webp)
 <figcaption style="text-align: center;"><i>Ready for a safari tour through Wassenaar?</i></figcaption>